Skip to main content

 The Oxford Hip Score (OHS) is a 12-item patient-reported outcome measure designed and developed to assess function and pain in patients undergoing hip replacement surgery.
 It ranges from 0 (poor) to 48 (best).

-Radiologic success at the 2-year follow-up24 months
+Radiologic success at the 2-year follow-up

-* No radiolucencies greater than 2 mm in 50% or more of the cup or stem zones;
+Defined as * No radiolucencies greater than 2 mm in 50% or more of the cup or stem zones; * No femoral or acetabular subsidence greater than or equal to 5 mm from baseline; * No acetabular cup inclination change greater than 4 degrees from baseline.

 No reoperations that led to removal or replacement of any of the acetabular or femoral components.